Launch offer: 50% off.Paid plans only.See pricing

 Best practices

-• Add X-Correlation-Id for traceability.
+• Keep X-Correlation-Id on both surfaces for traceability.

 Related docs

-• Tenant model: /docs/concepts/tenant-project
+• Workspace/project model: /docs/concepts/tenant-project

 • API contract: /docs/reference/api-overview